History of Flight Around the World

 Many nations gave birth to aviation and the pioneers who propelled its stunning successes.
 To recognize these contributions, we asked the International Council of Aeronautical Sciences (ICAS) to have each ICAS country identify its pioneers and present the story of its national achievements in aerospace.

 The notable figures profiled here are but a few examples of those who could be considered.
-If you feel your country or its pioneers are not sufficiently represented and you have the history to share, please contact the AIAA Web Editor.
+If you feel your country or its pioneers are not sufficiently represented and you have the history to share, please contact Lawrence Garrett, AIAA Web Manager.

 Country Profiles